 - has a detrimental effect upon the quality of life of an individual or the community as a whole

-The anti-social behaviour team work very closely with Thames Valley Police neighbourhood teams, but if you believe the anti-social behaviour you are experiencing to be of a criminal nature such as criminal damage or harassment please contact:
+If you believe the anti-social behaviour you are experiencing to be of a criminal nature such as criminal damage, harassment or threatening and intimidating behaviour, please contact:

 - Thames Valley Police non emergency number: 101